 Japansese designer Kenji Tanaka, president of Small House Design Lab, designed Atago House: a single family residence in Naka-ku, Hiroshima, Japan.
 Built on just 506 square feet (or 47m2), the house has a very small footprint.
 However, thanks to the minimalist interior design, the house has a very spacious feel.
 The walls are covered with intelligent storage facilities, making it easy to keep the living space uncluttered.
 The best feature in the house must be the long dining table – how bold in such a small space!

 A clean townhouse Landskrona, Sweden by Swedish architect firm Elding Oscarson, which is a recently started office run by Johan Oscarson and Jonas Elding.
 The collective experience is covering both Swedish and international architecture, from museums to private houses, interiors, furniture and product design.
 They projected in a narrow site sandwiched between very old neighboring buildings.
 Three thin slabs are projected into the open volume, softly dividing its functions.
 The continuous interior space is opening up to the street, to an intimate garden, and to the sky.
-Photos by Åke E:son Lindman.
+Photography by Åke E:son Lindman.

 This lovely packaging concept for Pravda Vodka comes from Samantha Ziino, a student at RMIT University in Melbourne, Australia.
 She explains: We had to do a project on an existing polish vodka alcohol.
 Pravda is a Polish vodka which prides itself on purity and fine ingredients.
 The bottle and box are white and simple, creating an aesthetic purity.
 A little red is used to distinguish the brand whilst staying true to Polish culture.
 Vodka bottles are traditionally transparant, to communicate the clarity of the vodka, which is indicative of its quality.
 This bottle would therefore definitely stand out and attract the desired attention.
 That’s why we say: My kochamy to butelka wódki!